 To get a holistic view of how well your course did, you can go through these three questions to fairly evaluate the success of your course:

 - Did employees discuss or share the course amongst themselves?
-Was there buzz?
+Was there a buzz?

 Ask learners for their feedback on the course. (frustrations, whether they thought it was beneficial and whether or not they are looking forward to more training like this down the road)